-The Oklahoma National Guard (OKNG), comprised of Army and Air Force components, has a storied history of service to our nation and state since its creation by the Oklahoma Territorial Legislature in 1890.
-They served as Rough Riders in Cuba during the Spanish-American War, and after statehood, served to protect the U.S. on the Mexican border 1916–1917.
-Returning home in March 1917, a month later they mobilized again to serve overseas during WWI.
+The Oklahoma National Guard (OklahomaNG), comprised of Army and Air Force components, has a storied history of service to our nation and state since its creation by the Oklahoma Territorial Legislature in 1890.
+They served as Rough Riders in Cuba during the Spanish-American War, and after statehood, served to protect the US on the Mexican border 1916–1917.
+Returning home in March 1917, a month later they mobilized again to serve overseas during World War I.

-The 45th infantry Division (ID) and the 125th Observation Squadron (predecessor to the OK Air National Guard, OKANG) were mobilized into Federal service before the U.S. entered WWII in December 1941.
-The 45th ID served 511 days in combat in Italy, France and Germany resulting in nine Medal of Honor recipients, 77 Distinguished Service Cross recipients, and more than 1,100 Silver Star recipients.
+The 45th Infantry Division (ID) and the 125th Observation Squadron (predecessor to the Oklahoma Air National Guard, OklahomaANG) were mobilized into federal service before the US entered World War II in December 1941.
+The 45th ID served 511 days in combat in Italy, France, and Germany resulting in nine Medal of Honor recipients, 77 Distinguished Service Cross recipients, and more than 1,100 Silver Star recipients.

 The 45th ID of the Oklahoma Army National Guard (OklahomaARNG) and the OklahomaANG mobilized in 1950 in response to the Korean War.
 The OklahomaANG served in Korea, Japan, and Europe.
 In 1990–1991, OklahomaARNG's members were activated in support of Operations Desert Shield/Storm.